Fact and Myth

 Thomicron Eta was the seventh world orbiting a double sun.
 When the three officers from the Initiative arrived, the green sky was clear and bright, the color of an algae-filled pool.
 The fifth and sixth planets in the system hung in the sky like glittering jewels; stars so bright their diamond shine pierced the green sky in broad daylight.
 The double sun cast long shadows from where it glared, orange and bright on the horizon, and a gibbous moon high in the sky cast short shadows with the light reflecting from its wan yellow face, brighter than the moon on Earth had ever shone.

 “This is a beautiful world!”
-Lieutenant Vonn barked.
+Lt.
+Vonn barked.
 Her brush of a yellow tail wagged eagerly.

-“You always say that,” Lieutenant LeGuin observed.
+“You always say that,” Lt.
+LeGuin observed.
 The end of his orange striped tail twitched nervously, and his whiskers quivered as he tasted the air.
-But his eyes were hidden behind the techno-focal goggles he always wore.
+But his eyes were hidden behind his techno-focal goggles.
 He saw worlds differently than the other organic officers, filtered through computer processors and overlaid with collected data.

 Occasionally, Fact experimented with turning down the speed and acuity of zir own internal data analysis algorithms to see if zhe could experience life in a way more similar to organic lifeforms.
 Zhe generally found the experience unsatisfactory and confusing.
 Zhe did keep trying though.